Booz Allen Hamilton (BAH)

 • Scale advantages are evident in its $11.71 billion revenue base, which provides operating leverage when demand is strong

-Booz Allen Hamilton is close to becoming a high-quality business.
-If you’re a believer, the price looks reasonable.
+Booz Allen Hamilton has the potential to be a high-quality business.
+If you believe in the company, the price looks reasonable.

 StockStory Analyst Team